Our Aircraft/Performane Specifications

 West Coast shows only.

-History: With the Cold War entering its formative phase, there was a need for a new fighter-bomber that was faster and more agile, and therefore harder to destroy, than the deHavilland Vampire then in service.
-The deHavilland DH 112 Venom fighter-bomber was the solution.
-It was first flown on September 2, 1949, and entered service three years later in August of 1952 as the Venom FB.Mk I.
+History: With World War II entering its middle phase, there was a need for a new fighter, agile, fast, and lethal .
+The deHavilland DH 100 Vampire FB-6 fighter was the solution.
+It was first flown on September 2, 1943, and entered service three years later in 1946 and known as the Vampire FB.Mk.1.

 Length: 33ft.
 0in.